-Wheat is less susceptible to freeze injury than oat, but its productivity is generally lower than that of all other small grains in Florida.
-The main advantage of wheat is the possibility of dual-purpose use (i.e., grazing and grain), but grain production might be reduced when grazed, and quality is generally low for wheat grown in Florida.
+Wheat is less susceptible to freeze injury than oat, but its forage productivity is generally lower than that of all other small grains in Florida.
+The main advantage of wheat is the possibility of dual-purpose use (i.e., grazing and grain), but grain production might be reduced when grazed, and grain quality is generally lower for wheat grown in Florida.
 Wheat should not be planted for grazing before October 15.
-Only plant Hessian fly-resistant varieties for grazing.
+Hessian fly-resistant wheat varieties are recommended, especially if wheat is grown for grazing, silage, as a cover crop or for hay production, otherwise insecticide treatments may be necessary.
+For varieties with moderate tolerance to Hessian fly, consider insecticide management on seed (neonicotinoid) and labeled pesticides during the growing season.

-AGS 2024, AGS GrazeAll (AGS2027), Pioneer 26R10, Dyna-Gro Plantation.
+AGS 2024 (moderate tolerance to Hessian fly), AGS4323, AGS 4043 (tolerant to Hessian fly), Johnson and Dyna-Gro Plantation.